Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 eBay

-In the ‘70s, electronic calculators became the standard, so cumbersome adding machines (which weighed anywhere from 5 to 20 pounds) were an easy thing to ditch.
-By the ‘80s, not a soul was using them.
+In the ’70s, electronic calculators became the standard, making bulky adding machines — which weighed anywhere from 5 to 20 pounds — easy to ditch.
+They typically cost about $35 to $60, but by the ’80s, hardly anyone was using them.

 TV Dinner Trays